Indonesia summons UK envoy over Papua separatist leader | Malay Mail

 Benny Wenda, leader of a pro-independence group, this week declared himself the president of a new interim government in Papua, but an infuriated Jakarta dismissed his claim.

-Indonesia’s foreign ministry yesterday summoned British ambassador Owen Jenkins to convey “strong protest” over Benny Wenda’s statements and activities, according to ministry spokesman Teuku Faizasyah.
+Indonesia’s foreign ministry on Friday summoned British ambassador Owen Jenkins to convey “strong protest” over Benny Wenda’s statements and activities, according to ministry spokesman Teuku Faizasyah.

-“The British ambassador promised he would deliver Indonesia’s strong protest and he also reiterated the UK government stance on the sovereignty and unity of Indonesian regions,” he said in a statement today.
+“The British ambassador promised he would deliver Indonesia’s strong protest and he also reiterated the UK government stance on the sovereignty and unity of Indonesian regions,” he said in a statement on Saturday.

 The British embassy did not comment.